markcox80/specialization-store/README.md

-The specialization store system provides a new kind of function, called a store function, whose behavior is determined by the /types/ of objects given as arguments to the store function.
+The specialization store system provides a new kind of function, called a store function, whose behavior is determined by the *types* of objects given as arguments to the store function.

 Associated with each store function is a set of *specialization*